About the CCBID

 The District may also assess fees and other charges, if appropriate, to pay for the Improvements and Services provided by the District.
 The District may raise revenue by any other authorized means.
 No debt incurred by the District shall constitute a debt of the City, and no property outside the boundaries of the District will be responsible for the repayment of the Series 2003A Bonds.

-Property taxes will be levied in the 2021 tax collection year (i) at the rate of 80 mills in order to pay in part the interest due on the Series 2003A Bonds in accordance with the terms of the Bond Indenture and (ii) at the rate of 5 mills for operating purposes per the electoral authorization obtained at the public election on May 8, 2012.
+Property taxes will be levied in the 2023 tax collection year (i) at the rate of 80 mills in order to pay in part the interest due on the Series 2003A Bonds in accordance with the terms of the Bond Indenture and (ii) at the rate of 10 mills for operating purposes per the electoral authorization obtained at the public election on May 8, 2012 (5 mils) and November 7, 2023 (5 mils).
 Any unpaid interest on the 2003A Bonds will accrue until paid in full.
-As preliminarily reported by the Gilpin County Assessor, the assessed valuation of all taxable real and personal property within the District for 2020 collectible in 2021 is $18,958,153 (down from $19,436,737 in 2020).
+As preliminarily reported by the Gilpin County Assessor, the assessed valuation of all taxable real and personal property within the District for 2023 collectible in 2024 is $19,030,000 (up from $16,669,000 in 2022).
 The Board may amend, modify or supplement the Operating Plan and Budget as presented herein at any time as necessary to balance District budgetary requirements with available District revenues, including without limitation any adjustments necessitated by changes in the assessed valuation of properties within the District as certified by the County Assessor.